How to mine Bitcoin: A beginner’s guide to mine BTC

 Considerations and risks of Bitcoin mining

 That also means you need to carefully consider the limits of your electrical grid when Bitcoin mining.
 Your home’s electricity network is rated up to a maximum level of power, and each socket has its own rating too.
 Exceeding those limits could easily result in either frequent outages or electrical fires.
-Consult an expert to determine whether your electrical setup is safe for mining.
+Consult an expert to determine whether your Bitcoin mining setup is safe.

 Regular maintenance against dust and other environmental factors is also required to keep the mining devices healthy.
 While failures are relatively rare, ASICs can go out of commission earlier than expected without proper maintenance.

-While single ASICs may fail, the largest threat to their profitability is them becoming obsolete.
+While single ASICs may fail, the largest threat to their profitability is the prospect that they may become obsolete.
 More efficient miners will eventually crowd out older devices.

 Historic generations of miners like the Bitmain S9, released around 2016, lasted approximately four years before becoming unprofitable under any electricity price configuration (except zero).
 However, the speed of advances in computing technology is largely unpredictable.